Tag Archive | Atlanta

 The modern world can easily be a paradise for the highly committed and deeply disturbed among us.
 A person can amuse themselves endlessly with useless acts of rebellion meant to add luster to the dreary, humdrum, day-to-day flatness of life.
 Abbie Hoffman once figured out how to obtain a free buffalo from the Department of Interior.
 He was a bit more creative than I am.
 Having become sick of ending up with piles and piles of junk mail I set my sights on turning this annoyance into an affirmation of the uniquely twisted nature of today’s world.

 My fake criminal spree continued at CVS the next day where I signed up for their consumer rewards program as Dr. Jack Kevorkian.
-This has led to a series of bizarre exchanges including the
+The following is a re-creation of an actual conversation that took place.

 CVS Customer Service Agent: Do you have a CVS card?